When to use an insurance broker

 “There are more than 2,000 registered insurance brokerages in the UK”

 Here are a few reasons why it might be better to go to a broker for your insurance:

-- Getting expert advice does not cost you more.
+Getting expert guidance does not cost you more.
 Like comparison sites, they get paid commission by the insurance provider for selling their products so you don’t pay them a fee for shopping around to get you a good deal.
-Unlike comparison sites they have specialist expertise and can give you advice on the products that best suit your needs.
+Unlike comparison sites they have specialist expertise and can give you guidance on the products that best suit your needs.

 - Know your options.
 Insurers won’t always offer you every type of cover when you go directly to them.
 Brokers can help point out the types of cover available for the insurers they cover and help you work out what you need.

 - Find the right product for you.
 A broker will ask you about your personal circumstances to find you the right policy.
 They’ll also be able to tell you if you’re already covered by your existing insurance policies so you don’t overlap, and they will often get you a good deal by comparing prices and product features.
 They can also be more flexible on price than comparison sites.